Ryan McMahon Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Mariners' 3.93 team ERA ranks ninth among all MLB pitching staffs.
+- The Mariners' 3.86 team ERA ranks ninth across all MLB pitching staffs.

-- Mariners pitchers combine to surrender the second-fewest home runs in baseball (nine total, 0.7 per game).
+- Mariners pitchers combine to give up 10 home runs (0.7 per game), the second-fewest in the league.

-- The lefty last pitched on Saturday against the Cleveland Guardians, when he threw 5 2/3 innings, allowing one earned run while giving up six hits.
+- The right-hander last appeared on Sunday against the Cleveland Guardians, when he threw six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.